dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 macaroon.
 See above for a full description of the semantics of this path.

 This caveat is optional.
-If omitted then the root path is assumed to be the filesystem root (`/`).
+If omitted, the root path is assumed to be the filesystem root (`/`).

 A macaroon may contain multiple `root` caveats.
 These combine by considering subsequent caveats as relative paths and resolving them against the current (effective) root path.

-For example the macaroon with the two `root` caveats:
+For example, the macaroon with the two `root` caveats:

 ```
 root:/Users/alice